danielg0/fyp/report.md

 ## Sampled Simulation Techniques

 Accurate simulations of entire benchmark suites can take days or weeks to complete.
 Rather than simulate them entirely, we can simulate a portion and use that to estimate overall performance.
-This chapter will discuss three different methods for picking a sample to simulate.
+This chapter discusses three different methods for picking a sample to simulate.

 Many simulators offer both accurate cycle-level models and fast functional models.
 In order to achieve a balance between the accuracy and speed of these two models, we can run a cycle-accurate simulator on a subset of a program's complete execution and use the functional model for the rest.
 There are three main approaches to sampling a program [@simpoint-textbook, Ch 6] that can produce results that are representative of a programs varying behaviour: